SSWConsulting/SSW.Rules.Content/rules/making-a-great-done-video/rule.md

 ## Content

 1. **Generic** - Keep your video appealing and easy to understand for a global audience.
-Generally, the video should not directly discuss the specific tasks of a PBI, but rather address the feature or change as a whole.
+The video should not directly discuss the specific tasks of a PBI, but rather address the new feature or change as a whole.
 2. **Prepare** - Plan what you're going to say and open the browser tabs you'll show beforehand.
 This means you should practice what you're going to say, especially your Intro and Outro!
 3. **Introduction** - Start by introducing yourself and what you will be talking about.
 E.g. *"Hi everyone, my name is Bob Northwind and today I would like to show you..."*
 4. **Show the Pain** - Demonstrate the problem that your new feature will fix, then demonstrate your feature.